Bridging the Reality Gap for Pose Estimation Networks using Sensor-Based Domain Randomization: Evaluation

 \section{Evaluation}

-To verify the effectiveness and the ability to generalize to real data of our developed method it is tested on a number of benchmarking dataset.The method is tested on the popular datasets Linemod \cite{hinterstoisser2012model} and Occlusion \cite{brachmann2014learning}.
-As the synthetic data is obtained using the method introduced for the BOP challenge \cite{hodan2020bop} the method is also compared with other methods using this synthetic data.
-The same trained weights were used to test both the Linemod and the Occlusion dataset, and the same weights were also used for the Linemod and Occlusion parts of the BOP challenge.
-An ablation study is also performed to verify the effect of our contributions; the domain randomization and the SparseEdge feature.
+To verify the effectiveness of our developed method, and the ability to generalize to real data, we test on several benchmarking datasets.
+The methods compared against are all explained in Sec.~\ref{related}.
+The method is tested on the popular LM \cite{hinterstoisser2012model} and LMO \cite{brachmann2014learning} datasets.
+As the synthetic data is obtained using the method introduced for the BOP challenge \cite{hodan2020bop}, the method is also compared with other methods using this synthetic data.
+The same trained weights were used to test both the LM and the LMO dataset, and the same weights were also used for the LM and LMO parts of the BOP challenge.
+An ablation study is also performed to verify the effect of our contributions, the sensor-based domain randomization, and the SparseEdge feature.